chutrunganh/Project-I-Collect-SNMP-Data/Docs/InstallationAndConfiguration.md

 This command installs the SNMP daemon.

-*I attempted to run an SNMP agent on a KVM virtual machine, which I installed following the instructions at this link: https://phoenixnap.com/kb/ubuntu-install-kvm.
-However, most of the OIDs are not functioning as expected.
-Interestingly, some OIDs related to the system name and total system RAM are working.
-I don't know why :))*.
+*Or you can try to run an SNMP agent on a Virtual machine for better demonstrayion.
+Here I tested on Linux Mint Xfce 21.3 using KVM.
+Install instruction in this: https://phoenixnap.com/kb/ubuntu-install-kvm.*.
 # Step 2: Configure SNMP

 ## On the NMS